Qld Council & Councillor Profiles

 Tammie joined State Council at the Goondiwindi conference in 2012 and took on the role of a Vice-President in 2015.
 This year at the 2018 Winton State Conference Tammie has taken on the role of President.
 She thoroughly enjoys working with such a wonderful and dedicated group of individuals all united for the common cause of ICPA.

-Current Portfolios: Communications (Leader), Financial Assistance, Teacher Education, Distance Education and Travel
+Current Portfolios: Communications (Leader), Distance Education, Financial Assistance, Teacher Education, Travel

 Background: Louise Martin is married, with twin girls born in December 2005.
 She lives on a sheep and cattle property 30km from Tambo.
-The girls did prep and year one with Charleville School of Distance Education before the family moved closer to Tambo in December 2012.
-The girls now catch the school bus to attend Tambo State School.
+The girls did prep and year one with Charleville School of Distance Education and then completed primary at the Tambo State School, catching the bus to school, after the family moved closer to Tambo.
+The girls are now at boarding school in Brisbane.

 Louise was born and raised in the Augathella district.
 She did correspondence through Charleville School of the Air for primary schooling.
 Her year 7 class was the pilot group for the current Distance Ed program.
 (Miss Varcin is the only teacher Louise remembers from all those years!)
 She went on to board at Stuartholme for years 8-12 before heading to Longreach Pastoral College.